ae38/zendesk-github-sync-bot/README.md

 ## PREPARATION

-- copy `.env.sample` into `.env` file and edit it values
+- **Zendesk**:Enable `On Hold` status in Zendesk.
+The bot uses this status to mark tickets which are already synced with Github repo.
+To enable `On Hold` status please see https://support.zendesk.com/hc/en-us/articles/203661576-Adding-the-On-hold-ticket-status-to-Zendesk-Support
-- Zendesk: create a **hidden** custom text field in Zendesk that will store the link to related Github issue.
+- **Zendesk**: create a **hidden** custom text field in Zendesk that will store the link to related Github issue.
 When Zendesk ticket is copied into Github then the bot will also store URL to Github issue in that field.
 You will need to set ID of this field in `.env`
-- Zendesk: optionally create a public custom text field in Zendesk that will allow use to select the product or service name.
+- **Zendesk**: optionally create a public custom text field in Zendesk that will allow use to select the product or service name.
 The bot will read its value from Zendesk and will copy to Github so it will be clear what is the related service/product name.
 You will need to set ID of this field in `.env`
-- Zendesk: get API key value to access tickets
+- **Zendesk**: get API key value to access tickets
-- Zendesk - to enable testing mode: create one Zendesk ticket for testing purposes and get its ID.
+- **Zendesk**: to enable the testing mode: create one Zendesk ticket for testing purposes and get its ID.
 Set this ID to `TESTING_ZENDESK_TICKET_ID` so the bot will work with this ticket only and will skip all other tickets.
-- Github: create separate repository called `inbox`.
+- **Github**: create separate repository called `inbox`.
-- Github: create separate user with access to this repository only.
+- **Github**: create separate user with access to this repository only.
-- Github: get API key for this new user so the bot will use it to access this `inbox` repo
+- **Github**: get API key for this new user so the bot will use it to access this `inbox` repo
 - Fill in values in the `.env` file:

 ```